Following on the success of TOMBOLO 2016 LOTL returned to Brow Head for the second iteration of TOMBOLO.

 We are extremely grateful to everybody that donated to TOMBOLO 17.
 We would like to say a huge THANK YOU to everybody who came down and helped, cooked, laughed, ate, climbed fences, took photos, sat around the fire, basked in the September sunlight, and braved the torrential downpour during take down.

-TOMBOLO 17 was part funded by the Arts Council of Ireland through their Festival & Events Scheme, and by Cork County Council.
-Between the funding we recieved through these grants, as well as the money raised by our generous donors we were able to make the project happen.
+TOMBOLO 2017 was part funded by the Arts Council of Ireland through their Festival & Events Scheme, and by Cork County Council.
+Between the funding we received through these grants and the money raised through our generous donors we were able to make the project happen.
 We are grateful for the generosity of everyone who contributes to this project.

 The TOMBOLO Crew & Volunteers